-My goal is to tackle some of the challenges presented by the identification of relevant patient subgroups (e.g. patients that might be expected to respond similarly to treatments) on the basis of those datasets.
+My goal was to tackle some of the challenges presented by the identification of relevant patient subgroups (e.g. patients that might be expected to respond similarly to treatments) on the basis of those datasets.

 First, when combining different types of ‘omics datasets, it is crucial to take into account the different nature of each dataset.
-For this reason, I am developing integrative clustering methods that explicitly weigh the contribution of each dataset to the final clustering according to the amount of information that it contains, and that allow to combine datasets of different type (e.g. continuous, categorical, etc.).
+For this reason, I developed integrative clustering methods that explicitly weigh the contribution of each dataset to the final clustering according to the amount of information that it contains, and that allow to combine datasets of different type (e.g. continuous, categorical, etc.).
 These methods are based on the idea that the output of classical statistical techniques such as model-based Bayesian clustering can be used in combination with kernel methods from the machine learning literature to find a meaningful global clustering that summarises all the information available.